 The Amana Colonies of east-central Iowa are a National Historic Landmark comprised of seven villages, comprising a picture of a communal community that for much of its life lived outside of the larger world.
 The Amana Colonies first started in the 1850s, not as a tourist destination but a group of settlements for German Pietists.
 These communities flourished in the rich Iowa soil and were self-sufficient for much of their existence.
 It wasn’t until 1965 when the colonies became a Historic Landmark and tourism began to appear on the streets.
 These days, much of that simpler, farming-inspired living still radiates alongside the Amana Colonies, touching everything from the bakeries to the bed and breakfasts, ensuring that your visit to the Amana Colonies will include a moment to catch your breath amidst the fast-paced rigors of the modern world.

 No other location in Iowa is quite set up for the perfect getaway like Okoboji and the coinciding Great Lakes of Iowa.
-Crescent Beach Lodge is situated on the shores of West Lake Okoboji, and these sea-side accommodations lend perfect access to all the activities the lake provides.
+Crescent Beach Family Resort is situated on the shores of West Lake Okoboji, and these sea-side accommodations lend perfect access to all the activities the lake provides.
 Whether you are looking to build sand castles or jet ski in the waters, there’s even more to decide between when you consider all the shopping, restaurants and golf course close by to the Crescent Beach Lodge, making the most difficult part about your getaway to West Lake Okoboji is fitting everything into your itinerary.

 The Mason House Inn, located on the banks of the Des Moines River in southeastern Iowa, is unique for many reasons.
 Not only is the historic Inn built upon amazing a 170-year old history as a steamboat hotel, hospital and stop on the underground railroad, but each uniquely-themed rooms all share the same aspect of a lack of technology (including radio and television).
 Even more unique, guests can opt to stay in the Caboose Cottage at the Mason House Inn, which as the name alludes to, is a fully-furnished train caboose that sets the mood for a comfy and cozy weekend getaway.